istio/istio.io/_docs/tasks/configuring-mixer.md

 ## Organization of configuration
-Aspect configuration applies to a `subject`. `Subject` is a hierarchical resource.
+Aspect configuration applies to a `subject`.
+A `Subject` is a resource in a hierarchy.
 Typically `subject` is the fully qualified name of a service, namespace or a cluster.
-An aspect may apply to the `subject` resource and its sub-resources.
+An aspect configuration may apply to the `subject` resource and its sub-resources.

 ## Pushing configuration
 `istioctl` pushes configuration changes to the API server.
-As of the `alpha` release, the API server supports pushing only `aspect rules`.
+As of the alpha release, the API server supports pushing only `aspect rules`.

 A temporary workaround allows you to push `adapters.yml` and `descriptors.yml` as follows.
 1. Find the mixer pod